drkocoglu/drkocoglu/README.md

 ---

-## ⚡ Fun facts
+## ⚡ Fun Facts About Myself

 - I speak 4 languages: Turkish, English, Russian, and Turkmen.
-- I enjoy tackling challenging problems—whether in AI/modeling or in video games (Dark Souls, Sekiro, Elden Ring, etc.).
+- I enjoy tackling challenging problems — whether in AI/modeling or in video games (Dark Souls, Sekiro, Elden Ring, etc.).

 <!---
 drkocoglu/drkocoglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.